 But, if you’re not to steady or confident riding on two wheels, Blue and Gray Scooter Rental also rents trikes and scoot coupes.

 Oh, and we also learned that if you’re staying at a campground in Gettysburg, they can deliver their scooters right to you at all local campgrounds.
 And, we super happy that they too, offer military and veteran discounts as well as group rates.

 We highly recommend making reservations to score your rental when you want it.

 The self-guided auto tour is eighth on our list of fun ways to explore Gettysburg.
 You can drive through Gettysburg and Battlefield and enjoy going your own pace all while in the comforts of your own vehicle.
 Stop by the Gettysburg National Military Park Museum & Visitor Center or Destination Gettysburg to pick up your auto-tour map.

 These maps highlight key locations on the Battlefield with brief descriptions of each attraction.
 Or, you can download the Gettysburg Driving Tour app that takes you through the 16-stop auto tour of the park.

 Whichever you choose, take your time to explore each stop.
 Picture in your mind what the Commanders and Regiments saw, smelled and felt.

 Gettysburg Battlefield Bus Tour

-So, if you have a family who drags their feet or you can’t afford to rent them all bicycles or they’re too young for scooters or Segways, a Gettysburg Battlefield Bus Tour may be the best option to keep them corralled.
+So, if you have a family who drags their feet, you can’t afford to rent bicycles or they’re too young for scooters or Segways, there are other great ways to explore Gettysburg.
+We highly recommend the Battlefield Bus Tour.
+It may be the best option to keep them corralled.
 There’s a variety of bus tours that you can choose from: